Grow Ohio Incentive Program

-Apply to deductible claim cost billings.
+Deductible claim cost billings.

-minimum administrative charge outlined in OAC 4123-17-26.
+minimum administrative charge as outlined in OAC 4123-17-26.

 Under Grow Ohio, BWC waives the Group Rating application deadline as set

 OAC 4123-17-61 through 4123-17-68.

-is subject to all the requirements set forth in OAC 4123-17-61 through
+is subject to all the requirements as outlined in OAC 4123-17-61 through

-assigned a risk (policy) number.
+assigned a policy number.

 The employer must file an Employer Statement for Group-Experience-Rating